Java File Handling Part 3: Best practices

 Use file metadata

-Extracting metadata such as file size, creation date, last modified date, and file type can provide valuable information about the files we are working with.
-Java has the java.nio.file.attribute package, which provides classes like BasicFileAttributes for efficiently retrieving such metadata.
+Extracting metadata such as file size, creation date, last modified date and file type can provide valuable information about the files we are working with.
+Java has the java.nio.file.attribute package, which provides classes such as BasicFileAttributes for efficiently retrieving such metadata.

 Verify file integrity with checksums

-To verify the integrity of the file, we can calculate its checksum using algorithms such as MD5 or SHA.
-By comparing the calculated checksum with a known value, we can find out whose file was not copied (or downloaded) during the copy (or download), or storage damaged or modified.
+To check the integrity of the file, we can calculate its checksum using algorithms such as MD5 or SHA.
+By comparing the calculated checksum with a known value, we can find out whose file was not copied (or downloaded) during copying (or downloading), or was corrupted or modified during storage.

-When deleting files programmatically, always double check that the file deletion was successful.
-If deleting a file fails, treat the situation thoroughly and consider logging the error for further analysis.
+When deleting files, always double-check that the file deletion was successful.
+If deleting a file fails, deal with the situation thoroughly and consider logging the error for further analysis.
 We can use the File.delete() method to delete files in Java.

 When working with files, it is important to manage file locking to prevent multiple processes from accessing the same file at the same time.
 Java provides a number of methods for locking files, including the FileChannel.lock() method.